nytud/hunlp-GATE/README.md

 The PRs to be run should be specified in `Lang_Hungarian/resources/pipeline/pipeline.config`.
-Lines of this config file shoulg contain eithor only the name of a PR:
+Lines of this config file should contain either only the name of a PR:

 ```
 hu.nytud.gate.parsers.MagyarlancDependencyParser
 ```

-... or the name of PR, and some parameters for the PR in question given as `parameterName parameterValue` in the following format:
+... or the name of PR together with some parameters for this PR given as `parameterName parameterValue` in the following format:

 ```
 hu.nytud.gate.parsers.MagyarlancDependencyParser addPosTags true addMorphFeatures true
 ```

-There are some ready-made configuration files in the `Lang_Hungarian/resources/pipeline` directory for some usage scenarios.
+There are some ready-made config files in the `Lang_Hungarian/resources/pipeline` directory for some usage scenarios.
 The config file to use should be linked as `pipeline.config`.